-Ever look at a watch and marvel at the dial, the case shape, some element of its design?
-More and more, today, watch brands are making important innovations in their designs to attract new sets of eyes.
+Ever look at a watch and marvel at the dial, the case shape, or some element of its design?
+More and more today, watch brands are making important innovations in their designs to attract new sets of eyes.
 Art is one of those realms that can achieve a singular and expressive look.
-While some of the finest brands in the world turn to enamel painters and sculptors to bring Métiers d’Arts to the dial, others team with real-life artists and designers to created substantive looks on the dial.
+While some of the finest brands in the world turn to enamel painters and sculptors to bring Métiers d’Arts to the dial, others team with real-life artists and designers to create substantive looks on the dial.

 Swatch and Keith Haring – Price Around USD 100

 Keith Haring has had a prolific image in the watch world, having worked with brands like Movado and now Swatch, among others.
-The newest 2021 collaboration with Swatch (the first one was in 1986) is for the Disney Mickey Mouse X Keith Haring line.
+The 2021 collaboration with Swatch (the first one was in 1986) is for the Disney Mickey Mouse X Keith Haring line.

 The watch dials are inspired by Haring’s love of Mickey Mouse and feature watches that play on the favorite mouse colors, including red and white.
 The Mouse Marinere watch, for instance, offers movement and depth thanks to the character being printed on the crystal while the red and white striped motif is on the dial.
 There are several watches in the lineup.

 Zenith and Felipe Pantone – Price USD 19,100